Russian oil ban open doors for Kansas producers

 “The last five or six years has been very, very difficult financially, and a lot of oil companies have had to borrow large sums of money to stay afloat.
 So this period of time is not outrageous profits.
 It’s trying to probably pay back banks and maybe replace employees that you lost,” said Hartman.

 Klee Watchous is another local producer.
-He claims the rising gas costs over the last year have positively impacted his company.
+He claims the rising gas costs have positively impacted his company over the last year.
 So about a year ago, he implemented a fairly aggressive drilling program.

 However, if oil prices drop as they did in recent years, producers will stop the machinery.